gnotclub/cpk/SPEC.md

 ## Short description

-`cpk` downloads a library and its dependencies in a folder and executes the libraries' build scripts to build static libraries.
+`cpk` downloads a library and its dependencies in a folder.
+To maintain simplicity and power, it is the user's job to do some trivial tasks, like compiling the libraries.

 ## Usage